wp-plugins/dofollow-case-by-case/readme.txt

 == Changelog ==

+= 2.2 =
+* Spanish translation update.

+= 2.1 =
+* Style updates to plugin administration layout.
+* Better organization of the administration layout.
+* New plugin administration header.
+* New button layout.
+* Better pagination within the plugin administration.

 = 2.0 =
 * Security update.
 Added security to database calls.
 * Changed database calls of functions: pagination and pagination_href.